 - Examine your plant.

-To successfully propagate your monstera, you’ll need to take a cutting that contains at least one node.
+To successfully propagate your monstera, you must take a cutting containing at least one node.
 The node is the portion of the stem where leaves and aerial roots emerge.

 Before you take a cutting, consider how many plants you’d like to propagate.
 Each cutting that contains at least one node can be propagated to form a new plant.
 However, you can also propagate a single cutting that has more than one node.